PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## Tumbling frequency and changing ligand concentrations

-When no ligand is added, we see the concentrations remain at steady state.
-CheY activity remains at the background level, resulting in background tumbling frequency.
+The following figure shows the concentrations of phosphorylated CheA and CheY in a system at equilibrium in the absence of ligand.
+As we might expect, we see the concentrations of these particles remain at steady-state (with some noise in the concentrations), and we can presume that the cell stays at its background tumbling frequency.

 ![image-center](../assets/images/chemotaxis_tutorial5.png){: .align-center}

-When we have 5000 attractant molecules, the addition of attractant molecules increases the concentration of bound receptors, therefore leads to less CheA autophosphorylation, and less CheY activities.
+The sudden addition of 5,000 attractant ligand molecules increases the concentration of bound receptors, therefore leading to less CheA autophosphorylation, and less phosphorylated CheY.

 ![image-center](../assets/images/chemotaxis_tutorial6.png){: .align-center}

-If we have 1e5 attractant molecules, the higher concentration of ligands further decreases the steady state CheY activities.
+If we instead add 100,000 attractant molecules, then we see an even more drastic decrease in phosphorylated CheA and CheY.

 ![image-center](../assets/images/chemotaxis_tutorial7.png){: .align-center}

-With the addition of attractants, more receptor complexes are bound to attractants, and therefore less CheA autophosphorylation happens (here we include the CheA as part of the receptor complex).
-As a result, less CheY can be phosphorylated by CheA, and therefore, CheY phosphorylates the flagellar proteins less frequently, reducing tumbling frequency.
-And a higher attractant concentration leads to more decrease in tumbling frequency (before receptors are saturated and can no longer have higher bound receptor concentration).

-When we add 5000 repellent molecules, the resulted higher concentration of bound receptors leads to higher CheA autophosphorylation, and therefore higher CheY activities.
+In other words, the BNG simulation is confirming that an increase in attractant reduces the concentration of phosphorylated CheY, and therefore lowers the tumbling frequency.

+The cell also has MCPs that detect repellents and serve to *increase* CheA autophosphorylation.
+The following two figures show what happens when we add 5,000 and 100,000 repellent molecules to our simulation, which increases the phosphorylation of both CheA and CheY.

 ![image-center](../assets/images/chemotaxis_tutorial_phosrepel5e3.png){: .align-center}

-When we add 1e5 repellent molecules, the higher ligand-receptor binding leads to a further increase phosphorylated CheA and phosphorylated CheY.

 ![image-center](../assets/images/chemotaxis_tutorial_phosrepel1e5.png){: .align-center}

+## So … what's the big deal?

-The ability to detect different ligand concentrations over many different types of ligands and change behavior in a response that is commensurate with the concentration of the ligand is a remarkable feature of bacteria like *E. coli*.
+The ability to detect ligand concentration and change behavior commensurately with the concentration of the ligand is a remarkable feature of bacteria like *E. coli*.
+Furthermore, perhaps you are not surprised that we have been able to build a model that uses simulated chemical reactions to replicate this simple but elegant system.

 But what we have shown in this lesson is just half of the story.
-In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason -- this complexity will allow *E. coli* to react surprisingly "intelligently" to an ever-changing environment.
+In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this complexity will allow *E. coli* to react with surprising "intelligence" to a dynamic world.

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)